IAATI United Kingdom Branch History

 Our most effective weapon to combat car crime related offences is co-operation between all parties.

-The United Kingdom Branch includes the countries of England, Scotland, Wales and Northern Ireland.
+The IAATI UK includes the countries of England, Scotland, Wales and Northern Ireland.
 Members of the UK Branch are automatically members of the world wide IAATI association.

 Through vehicle crime training and communication in vehicle theft techniques IAATI provides the resources required to fight against vehicle theft, to influence vehicle security, prevent vehicle thefts and increase detections of those involved in vehicle crime.
 IAATI has established training courses to help educate our members in the identification of stolen vehicles and the methods used by the criminal fraternity to steal them.